Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-Italian dressing is one of those products that seem vegan at first glance, but in reality, that's not always the case.
+Italian dressing is one of those products that seems vegan at first glance, but in reality, that's not always the case.

-So, in this article, we'll look into homemade Italian dressing - one of the most versatile salad dressings, to answer this question that's been bugging many vegans.
+As a certified personal trainer, I took a closer look into homemade Italian dressing—one of the most versatile salad dressings—to answer this question that's been bugging many vegans.

 Quick Summary